$134,828,772 is the total amount of penalties to date that has been paid by organizations and individuals for noncompliance with HIPAA.

 HHS states that unless you inform and involve your employees of what they should and shouldn’t do in regards to ePHI, it cannot be considered secure.
 Specifically, they’d like to:

-Have automatic log-in monitoring to make sure only authorized users get access;
+- Have automatic log-in monitoring to make sure only authorized users to get access;

 National Provider Identifier (NPI) and Employer Identification Number (EIN)